-He described the common characteristics of the international instruments, as well as the focus, objectives, and main issues addressed by the FAO Compliance Agreement, the UN Fish Stocks Agreement and the FAO Port State Measures Agreement.
+He described the common characteristics of the international instruments, as well as the focus, objectives and main issues addressed by the FAO Compliance Agreement, the UN Fish Stocks Agreement and the FAO Port State Measures Agreement.

 Challenges for the management of shared fish stocks in the WECAFC area were discussed, which included:

-high concentration of countries,
+high concentration of countries;

-large geographical area,
+large geographical area;

-unresolved maritime boundaries among WECAFC members,
+unresolved maritime boundaries among WECAFC members;

-lack of information, particularly in relation to fishing in the eastern ABNJ region of the WECAFC Area.
+lack of information, particularly in relation to fishing in the eastern ABNJ region of the WECAFC area.

 Reference was also made to various important parts of the UN Fish Stocks Agreement, including the mechanisms for international cooperation, and to the possibility for developing States to utilize resources made available under the Part VII Assistance Fund.
-It was noted that WECAFC could serve as a “mechanism for international cooperation” among WECAFC members, in support for the implementation of the various international fisheries instruments in the region.
+It was noted that WECAFC could serve as a “mechanism for international cooperation” among WECAFC members, in support of implementation of the various international fisheries instruments in the region.

-In that regard, it was also noted that various regional resolutions, declarations and policies, emphasize the awareness of governments and other stakeholders toward increased efforts on implementation.
+In this regard, it was also noted that various regional resolutions, declarations and policies emphasize the awareness of governments and other stakeholders towards increased efforts on implementation.
 The main policy documents are:

-Resolution of the members of the Western Central Atlantic Fishery Commission on strengthening the implementation of international fisheries instruments” (WECAFC/14/2012/1),
+Resolution of the members of the Western Central Atlantic Fishery Commission on strengthening the implementation of international fisheries instruments” (WECAFC/14/2012/1);

-CRFM (2010) Castries, St. Lucia, Declaration on illegal, unreported and unregulated fishing,
+CRFM (2010) Castries, Saint Lucia, Declaration on illegal, unreported and unregulated fishing;

 The Caribbean Community Common Fisheries Policy.

-Dr. van Anrooy also provided a short overview of the non-binding fisheries instruments that relate to the “FAO Code of Conduct for Responsible Fisheries”, including international plans of action (sharks, capacity, seabirds, IUU fishing), international guidelines and technical guidelines.
+Dr van Anrooy also provided a short overview of the non-binding fisheries instruments that relate to the FAO Code of Conduct for Responsible Fisheries, including international plans of action (sharks, capacity, seabirds, and illegal, unreported and unregulated [IUU] fishing), international guidelines and technical guidelines.

 Finally, he showed world maps depicting the tuna and non-tuna regional fisheries management organizations (RFMO).
-He described in short the role of RFMO/As and explained that WECAFC was not an RFMO/A, but a regional fishery advisory body and that any of its fisheries management decisions are non-binding.
+He described in short the role of RFMO/As and explained that WECAFC was not an RFMO/A but a regional fishery advisory body and that its fisheries management decisions are non-binding.

 FAO Deep-sea Fisheries Guidelines

-Jessica Sanders presented the “FAO International Guidelines on Deep-sea Fisheries in the High Seas” (FAO Deep-sea Fisheries Guidelines) that were developed following a request from the FAO Committee on Fisheries (COFI) at their 27th session in 2007 to assist States and RFMO/As to implement UNGA Resolution 61/105 (principally paragraphs 80-90) on deep-sea fisheries and VMEs.
-The FAO Deep-sea Fisheries Guidelines were developed through a series of international consultations during 2006-2008 and adopted in 2008.
+Jessica Sanders presented the “FAO International Guidelines on Deep-sea Fisheries in the High Seas” (FAO Deep-sea Fisheries Guidelines) that were developed following a request from the FAO Committee on Fisheries (COFI) at its Twenty-seventh Session in 2007 to assist States and RFMO/As to implement UNGA Resolution 61/105 (principally paragraphs 80–90) on deep-sea fisheries and VMEs.
+The FAO Deep-sea Fisheries Guidelines were developed through a series of international consultations in 2006–08 and adopted in 2008.

 The FAO Deep-sea Fisheries Guidelines are designed for fisheries that occur beyond national jurisdiction, and where the catch includes species that can only sustain low exploitation rates, and for fishing gear that are likely to contact the seafloor during normal use.
 The objective of the Guidelines is to provide tools and guidance for sustainable deep-sea fisheries, and to facilitate and encourage the efforts of States and RFMO/As towards: